Butlins Bognor Regis: Butlins Resort Bognor Regis

-As of 2011, the resort catered for over 385,000 visitors per year with 300,000 being resident and 85,000 visiting for the day, and empployed 850 staff each year, 35 of which made up the Redcoat team.
+As of 2011, the resort catered for over 385,000 visitors per year with 300,000 being resident and 85,000 visiting for the day, and employed 850 staff each year, 35 of which made up the Redcoat team.
 It was one of the largest employers in the Bognor Regis area as of 2007.

 Over the years, many of the attractions have been removed.
 However the resort still retains a swimming pool and funfair.
 Today it provides a range of activities such as rock climbing, fencing, and archery.
 It also provides a wide range of entertainment, aided by the formation of strategic partnerships with popular brands, including The X Factor, Britain's Got Talent, Thomas & Friends, Brainiac: Science Abuse, Guinness World Records, Bob the Builder, Pingu and Angelina Ballerina.

 The site is 60 acres in size, and has been at the forefront of a move towards hotel accommodation by the company.
 Including the hotels, the camp has 4,800 beds available.

+On October 7, 2024, Butlins opened PLAYXPERIENCE, a large indoor activity and entertainment centre designed as an immersive, multi-activity venue combining gaming, sports, and social entertainment experiences for both families and adult visitors following a reported investment of approximately £15 million.
+It was developed as part of a broader investment programme at the Bognor Regis resort aimed at expanding year-round indoor entertainment catering to family holiday guests, offering daytime activities suitable for children and groups and adult visitors, particularly those attending Butlin’s “Big Weekender” events, with evening social and competitive gaming experiences.
+Unlike the other "included in the price" fairground activities, this attraction operates on a token-based system for activities, allowing visitors to choose and pay for individual experiences.
+It marked a notable shift in Butlin’s offering toward technology-driven and immersive entertainment.
+It forms part of a wider redevelopment strategy across the company’s UK resorts in the 2020s, aimed at modernising traditional holiday camp experiences.